CCMS-UCSD/GNPSDocumentation/docs/batchupload.md

 Annotation are to be added one spectrum per line.
 Columns may not be added, or deleted or changed.
 Each column **must have a value.** Refer to the table below for default values to enter when not known.

+Export from this Excel file as a tab separated text file (recommended export from Windows office 2013 or newer.
+Verify that line endings are UNIX and not Windows line endings).

+### Batch File Annotation

+To check the validity of your batch file, check out our [batch validator](http://dorresteinappshub.ucsd.edu:5020/).

 ## Field Information

 The field requirements are the same as on the single spectrum upload form, the other columns can be ignored.
 FIeld description are listed below.